Is this page helpful?YesNo

 Before you submit the prototype to the laboratory, we recommend that you test the prototype to ensure a correct response is returned for a fixed-frequency command.
-For more information about the test tools and documents, see Module Test Tool.
+For more information about the test tools and documents, see Download Certificate Test Software.

 Provide the prototype, standard operating procedure (SOP), and fixed-frequency software to the certification organization for testing.
 If a problem arises in the test, the organization can troubleshoot the problem by checking the SOP and other documents.
 If the problem persists, provide the graphic and text descriptions and test data to Tuya for further troubleshooting.
-You can also submit a ticket to consult us.
+You can also submit a ticket to request technical support.